Dwyer Stadium: MacArthur Stadium (WWII–1972)

 During World War II the name was changed to MacArthur Stadium after General Douglas MacArthur in an act of patriotism.

 Dwyer Stadium (Original: 1973–1995)

 Before the 1973 season the stadium found its final name, Dwyer Stadium, after Edward D. Dwyer, a long time team president that was instrumental in keeping the team in Batavia.
 The stadium was a wooden and covered grandstand that was famous in old time ballparks.

 Dwyer Stadium (1996–present)

 In 1995, it was officially announced Batavia would be getting a new $3 million stadium on the same location; the field would remain intact while the grandstand and seating would be torn down and replaced.
-Auburn and Batavia each got a stadium that was almost carbon copies of one another.
+Auburn and Batavia each got a stadium that were almost carbon copies of one another.
 The old Dwyer Stadium still has its place in the new stadium as the original Wall of Fame is still present behind the first base bleachers.